geccoanon/geccoanon.github.io/draft.md

 ## Conclusion and Future Work

 The paper demonstrated that self-attention is a powerful module for creating RL agents that is capable of solving challenging vision-based tasks.
-Our agent achieves state of the art results on CarRacing and DoomTakeCover with significantly less parameters than conventional methods, and is easily interpretable in pixel space.
+Our agent achieves state of the art results on CarRacing and DoomTakeCover with significantly fewer parameters than conventional methods, and is easily interpretable in pixel space.
 Trained with neuroevolution, the agent learned to devote most of its attention to visual hints that are task critical and is therefore able to generalize to environments where task irrelevant elements are modified while conventional methods fail.

 Neuroevolution is a powerful toolbox for training intelligent agents, yet its adoption in RL is limited because its effectiveness when applied to large deep models was not clear until only recently <dt-cite key="such2017deep,DBLP:conf/gecco/RisiS19"></dt-cite>.